-How to Thrive Like Lisa Baker—Despite the Recession
+How to Thrive Like Lisa Baker——Instead of Feeling Sorry for Yourself

 Shortly after the COVID-19 pandemic began sweeping across the United States, freelancer Lisa Baker, PhD, lost all of her work from two of her biggest clients.
 Lisa had been a freelance medical writer for three years when this happened.

-The pandemic, and the recession that started soon after, was a threat to the stable, successful freelance business that Lisa had worked hard to build.
+The pandemic, the recession that started soon after, and the ongoing economic uncertainty were all threats to the stable, successful freelance business that Lisa had worked hard to build.

 Lose Some, Win Some

 Lisa didn’t sit around feeling sorry for herself or hoping that things would get better.
 She continued working with two other clients and started working with a new client who had found her through LinkedIn.
 Lisa also accepted work from an old client.
 “It’s not the kind of work I prefer, but I wanted to stay busy,” she says.

 Within a few months, Lisa’s two biggest clients started hiring her again.
 One client really needed Lisa’s help and had convinced managers to let them work with Lisa before they started hiring other freelancers again.
 “The scientific lead on this team has told me they prefer to send work to me, because they know I’ll get it right the first time,” says Lisa.
 The other client was able to start working with all of its freelancers again.

 Exploring New Opportunities

 Expanding her services and the type of clients she worked with helped Lisa get two new clients.
 Most of her freelance work had been with medical communications agencies.
 Small pharmaceutical (pharma) companies had approached her but she didn’t provide all of the services they needed, including project management, graphics, and copy editing.
 “Uncertain of my income stream, I decided to be more proactive in pursuing these possibilities,” says Lisa.